 Rev. Henry Kirke White Perkins was accepted as a volunteer to the Oregon Mission in Jan.
 1837, and arrived at the Columbia Sept.
 4, 1837 as part of the 2nd Reinforcement for the Methodist Episcopal Missions under Jason Lee.

-Perkins spent the winter at the Willamette mission, marrying Elvira Johnson on Nov.
+Perkins spent the winter at the Willamette mission, where he married Elvira Johnson on Nov.
 21, 1837.

 The following spring, Henry Perkins and Daniel Lee traveled by canoes from Fort Vancouver with the aid of six local Indian guides, guided by an old chief, Marnicoon.
 They arrived at the dalles of the Columbia on March 21, 1838 where they were greeted by about 50 Wascopam Indians who had word of their approach.